statisticsmart/Rprogramming/content/schedule.md

 title: Schedule
 ---

+## 2021

 Here's your roadmap for the semester!
-(To begin - 2021)

 - <i class="fas fa-book-reader"></i> Readings should be completed ***before*** each class session
 - <i class="fas fa-laptop-code"></i> Assignments are due by 3:00 PM on the day they are due